couldbejake/polasclone/README.md

 # polasclone
-A instagram-lookalike for translating between languages.
+A instagram-lookalike for polar bear translation.

+(An instant translation tool that looks like instagram)